JamesButler/tictactoe-game/README.md

-# Tic Tac Toe Progressive Web Application
+# Tic Tac Toe Game
 ## jxdoyle.github.io/tictactoe-game/

 A simple minimalistic Tic Tac Toe game to play against your friends or by yourself!